decentraland-scenes/decentrally/README.md

 ## Copyright info

 This scene is protected with a standard Apache 2 licence.
 See the terms and conditions in the [LICENSE](/LICENSE) file.

+## Acknowledgements

+Some sound clips are from [https://freesound.org](https://freesound.org).
+Credits [here](/sounds/sound-credits.md)

+Portions of this program © 2022 Microsoft Azure PlayFab